John Deakin: Early life and work for Vogue

 Deakin was born in New Ferry on the Wirral, son of John Henry Deakin, a factory checker and machine minder for Lever Brothers at nearby Port Sunlight, and Elsie Mary, née Bond.
 He attended Calday Grange Grammar School.
 He left school at sixteen, and travelled around Ireland and Spain.
 He returned to London in the early 1930s where he met and started dating Arthur Jeffress.
 They spent much of the 1930s together travelling between London, Paris and Venice.
 During this time Deakin started as a painter but switched to photography.
 While in Paris in 1939 fashion illustrator Christian Bérard introduced Deakin to Michel de Brunhoff, editor of French Vogue.
 From 1940 until 1945, Deakin served in the British Army Film Unit as a photographer, where he photographed the Second Battle of El Alamein.

 After the War, Deakin enjoyed two periods of employment as a staff photographer on the British edition of Vogue.
 The first period, from 1947 to 1948, ended in dismissal when he lost several valuable bits of photographic equipment.
 His second period was from 1951 to 1954, and during those three years Deakin was at his most active.
 He enjoyed the support of Vogue editor Audrey Withers, even though he disliked fashion photography.
-Deakin excelled at portraits of leading figures in literature, theatre and film.
+He excelled at portraits of leading figures in literature, theatre and film.
 His subjects included Dylan Thomas, John Huston, Luchino Visconti and many other artistic celebrities.
 Deakin recognised this work was his true vocation when he wrote:

-"Being fatally drawn to the human race, what I want to do when I take a photograph is make a revelation about it.
+Being fatally drawn to the human race, what I want to do when I take a photograph is make a revelation about it.
 So my sitters turn into my victims.
 But I would like to add that it is only those with a daemon, however small and of whatever kind, whose faces lend themselves to being victimised at all.
-And the only complaints I have ever had from my victims have been from the bad ones, the vainies, the meanies."
+And the only complaints I have ever had from my victims have been from the bad ones, the vainies, the meanies.

 Notorious for "his blistering personality, bad behaviour and total disregard for others", Deakin was fired from Vogue for a second time in 1954, on account of his drinking and "an accumulation of minor incidents involving lateness, a series of crashing tripods, and inevitable arguments with fashion editors."
 Vogue editor Withers ensured he was paid off handsomely.